Chepstow Racecourse Guide

 Overview of Chepstow Racecourse

 If you picture a racing meet in Wales, it’s safe to assume that thoughts will immediately turn to Chepstow.
-This famous course offers flat racing throughout the summer and National Hunt events during winter, most notably it is the home of Coral Welsh National.
+This famous course offers flat racing throughout the summer and National Hunt events during winter, most notably, it is the home of the Coral Welsh National.

 Chepstow is the most prestigious racecourse in Wales, located in the historic town of the same name.

-Chepstow is just 16 miles from Bristol, making it easy to access from England via the Severn Bridge.
+Chepstow is just 16 miles from Bristol, making it easily accessible from England via the Severn Bridge.

 The racecourse, which covers 270 acres, is part of the Arena Racing Group.